-Meghalaya MBOSE 10th 12th (Arts) results 2018: How to check
+Declared!
+Meghalaya MBOSE 10th 12th (Arts) results 2018 at 10 am: How to check

 Step 6 – Download your results and take a print out of the same for further reference

-GBSHSE SSC 10th results: How to check via app
+MBOSE SSLC 10th results: How to check via app

 The result is available through app.
 The students can check the results through it, by downloading it from the google play store.
 To get the results, the students have to pre-register their roll number.